marlam/qv/README.md

-# qv (quick view): a viewer for images and image-like data
+# qv (quick view): a viewer for 2D data (images, renderings, sensor data, ...)

 ## Description

-qv shows images and image-like data and provides some simple analysis tools.
+qv shows images and image-like data and provides analysis tools such as statistics, histogram, range selection, and color maps.

-It is useful for all kinds of 2D data from sensors, simulation, or rendering, but also images, including high dynamic range images.
+It is useful for all kinds of 2D data from sensors, simulation, or rendering, but also for images, including high dynamic range images.

 Start it from the command line and give it a list of files or directories to open, then use keyboard and mouse to analyze the data.
 Each file can contain